If you’re thinking trends in business communication are just industry buzz, think again.

 Even though video calls are not exactly face-to-face, they are an adequate substitute for remote or hybrid settings.

-Thanks to real-time communication software, giving and asking for frequent feedback is easier than ever before.
+Thanks to instant communication software, giving and asking for frequent feedback is easier than ever before.

 Both feedback and feedforward are considered effective people management methods.
 Unlike feedback, feedforward helps managers guide ongoing employees’ actions and behavior.